zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     ```java
     String login(String authorizationHeader) throws ZaasClientException;
     ```
+- If the user provides credentials in the request body, there is also the option to change the password.
+Call the login method adding another String variable for the new password, call the following method from your API:

+    ```java
+    String login(String userId, String password, String newPassword) throws ZaasClientException;
+    ```

 These methods return the JWT token as a String.
 This token can then be used to authenticate the user in subsequent APIs.